ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 All the CLASS we defined and OBJECT created, has an association of name.
 The name is used to refer these entities in different parts of the program.

-> Things to Think on </br>
+> Things to Think on: </br>
-> Can we access or refer these entities by name, each every place in program?
+> Can we access or refer these entities by name, each every place in program? </br>
 > What determines the visiblity these entities?

 ## Define scope